-Targeted botanicals can greatly enhance your Oncology Treatments.
+Targeted nutritionals & botanicals can greatly enhance your Oncology Treatments.

-Benefits may include – reduced side-effects, increased well-being and quality of life, reduced recovery time.
+Benefits may include – reduced side-effects, increased well-being, quality of life, reduced recovery time.

-I’m Grace Gawler: I’ve had over 3 decades of experience in botanical oncology.
+I’m Grace Gawler: I’ve had 3+ decades of full time experience in botanical oncology.

 Outcomes: Over the years many oncologists remarked how well my patients were doing – they looked better, tolerated treatments better, and tended to exceed clinical expectations for their particular cancers.

 There is great potential for Botanical Oncology but there is also an inherent trap:

 Unless your botanicals are targeted they may be causing you harm, preventing your cancer treatments from working or harming (even wrecking) your liver metabolism.